sspanak/dimmusaurus/src/py/bio/templates/bio/bio-en.md

 ### Birth of Dimmu Saurus

 Let’s get back in time to the year 2000.
-It was 12 of June and I was browsing a CD that came with a computer magazine.
+It was June 12, and I was browsing a CD that came with a computer magazine.
 It wasn’t long before I stumbled upon a music notation program named Melody Assistant.
 I immediately started exploring it and wrote my first piece of music the very same day.
-I named it “Kefos”, which could be approximately translated as “Joy”.
-As the time passed, I discovered more and more possibilities to create music.
-Of course, the ideas in my head also grew more complex and the resulting tunes were becoming more and more harmonic and in consequence other people besides me began to realize that the sounds coming from my computer are music.
-Despite of this, I decided to keep these first ideas in the archive and not to publish them on the Internet.
+I named it “Kefos”, which approximately translates as “Joy”.
+As time passed, I continued discovering more and more features of the program which naturally translated into more and more complex compositions.
+Of course, the decreasing disharmony lead to the fact that other people finally realized that the sounds coming out of my computer were music.
+Despite of this, I decided not to publish these primordial ideas on the Internet.
+They belong in the archive.

-In the year 2001 I decided to make a song which can be listened and enjoyed by others.
-By this time I was also very much influenced by the idea of tracker music and tried to do something like this.
-And so the song “I feel worse” was born.
+In the year 2001, I decided to make a song that is listenable, and potentially enjoyable by the others.
+By this time I was also very much influenced by the idea of tracker music, so I began experimenting.
 I used a song originally performed by Billy Idol to create the instruments and rhythms.
+Later, in June 2002, “I feel worse” was born.

-The following two years I fell into a creative crisis and music was about to remain in the past for me.
-At this time I also stopped playing the guitar.
+The following two years I fell into a creative crisis and music almost became a thing of the past.
+At this time, I also stopped playing the guitar.

 ### Renaissance